NukeMail

 TL;DR

 Temporary email services are getting blocked more often in 2026.
-Here is why it is happening, which services still work, and what alternatives you have.
+Here is why it's happening, which services still work and what alternatives you've.

 Possible Causes

-• More websites are subscribing to disposable email detection APIs.
-Services like Kickbox and Block Temporary Email have grown their databases significantly, covering tens of thousands of known temp email domains.
+• More websites now pay for disposable email detection APIs.
+Services like Kickbox and Block Temporary Email have grown their databases a lot.
+They now cover tens of thousands of known temp email domains.

-• Detection algorithms have gotten smarter.
-Beyond simple domain blocklists, some websites now analyze MX records, domain registration age, and DNS patterns to identify disposable email services even when they use new domains.
+• Detection algorithms are getting smarter.
+Websites now go beyond simple domain blocklists.
+They check MX records, domain registration age and DNS patterns to identify disposable email services even when those services use brand new domains.

-• Major platforms have implemented stricter email verification.
-Companies like Google, Meta, and Amazon have tightened their signup flows to reject not just temp email domains but also email alias services and less common email providers.
+• Big platforms have tightened their email verification rules.
+Companies like Google, Meta and Amazon now change their signup flows to block not only temp email domains but also email alias services and less common email providers.

-• Browser privacy features are interfering with temp email services.
-Some browsers now block third-party cookies and cross-site tracking by default, which can break the session persistence that temp email services rely on to keep your inbox accessible.
+• Browser privacy features often interfere with temp email services.
+Some browsers block third-party cookies and cross-site tracking by default.
+This behavior breaks the session persistence that temp email services rely on to keep your inbox accessible.

-• Your usual temp email service may be experiencing outages or has shut down.
-The temp email market is volatile.
-Services come and go, and free services with no revenue model eventually run out of resources.
+• Your usual temp email service might be down or gone for good.
+The market for disposable email is volatile.
+Services appear and disappear often because free options without a revenue model eventually run out of resources to keep running.

 How to Fix It